Life is about beginnings and endings~ an ebb and flow of releasing & binding, letting go & holding close and transitions & transformations.

 My professional career began in the early 90s in the field of social work.
 I always had a strong desire to work with people as they navigated through life and its various challenges.
 Eventually, I certified as a birth and postpartum doula (DONA International).
 I founded Mother Nurture Childbirth Services in 1998, assisting couples through the childbirth experience and the early weeks at home with a new baby.

-An avid writer, I published my first book, an extension of my essay What I Would Tell You, in May 2015.
+I published my first book, an extension of my essay What I Would Tell You, in May 2015.
+After the first edition sold out, I decided to write a revised edition creating it as a solo project.
+It will be launched December 1st 2017.
 This book is a collection of hard earned wisdom gained in my adventures as a mother of a child with medical fragility.
 Although the lessons I have learned come from one particular path, this book resonates with anyone who has experienced an unexpected detour in their lives or anyone who is in a care giving role.
 It is a must read for those who work with families like ours.

 I welcomed the opportunity to become a licensed marriage officiant for the province of Ontario in 2012 and expanded my services by graduating as a Certified Life-Cycle Celebrant® in early 2013 from the Celebrant Foundation & Institute with a focus on funeral and end-of-life celebrations.
 As a result of this intensive celebrant training and designation, I specialize in the creation and implementation of ceremonies to mark life’s transitions and important events from the start of life to the end of life and everything in between.
 I apply “gold standard services,” a quality outlined by the Celebrant Foundation and Institute, to assure my clients that every ceremony I create will be meaningful and memorable.

 A graduate (April 2016) of the Beyond Yonder Virtual School for Community Deathcaring in Canada, I aim to educate and support my community in the reclamation of family-centred death care.
 Combining my education with my celebrant skills, I offer ceremony and rituals to help individuals, families and communities cope with loss, trauma, death and grief.
-As a new facilitator for the Beyond Yonder Virtual School for Community Deathcaring in Canada, I share my knowledge and insight on the role celebrant skills and death rituals play in community death caring.
-I am excited to launch my new end-of-life preparation course, Ready Or Not, for members of the community in early 2017.
+As a facilitator for the Beyond Yonder Virtual School for Community Deathcaring in Canada, I share my knowledge and insight on the role celebrant skills and death rituals play in community death caring.
+In 2017, I created and offer a unique, end-of-life preparation course (Ready Or Not~ Preparing for the Inevitable) for members of the community.

 My interests include psychology, health, travel, cooking, writing, and staying vibrant and resilient while holding on to a sense of humour.
 I share my life in the Ottawa valley with my husband, Tim, and our daughter, Meredith.